Old camera on the way

 Above is a camera very similar to one I just bought, a Samsung S860 in what's best described as a candy blue color casing.
 You can find that camera on eBay or on Amazon.
 It comes in the colors of black, silver, blue, light blue and pink.
 I would have preferred a black one, but given the price I bought mine for, I was willing to accept the candy blue color.

 I don't have the camera yet as it will be arriving next week, and I am looking forward to receiving it.

 The price I paid?
 20 bucks, shipping included.
-Yeah, it's a little beat up, again similar to the photo above, but the seller said everyone on it works.
+Yeah, it's a little beat up, again similar to the photo above, but the seller said everything on it works.

 How I came to buy this particular camera involves a bit of a story.